* **How often?** Refer to your machine’s manual, but typically every 500-1000 hours.

 - Drain the Oil: Place a drain pan under the drain plug.
 Carefully remove the plug, allowing the old oil to drain completely.
 Be careful, as the oil may still be warm.

 - Inspect Drain Plug: Check the drain plug’s sealing washer.
 Replace it if damaged.
-A genuine ZF replacement part ensures a proper seal.
+A ZF replacement part ensures a proper seal.

 - Reinstall Drain Plug: Clean the drain plug and reinstall it, tightening it to the torque specified in your machine’s manual.
 Typically, this is around 20-30 Nm (15-22 lb-ft), but always verify.